docker/docs/ee/ucp/admin/configure/enable-saml-authentication.md

 A list of the identity providers that we support is found in the [Docker Compatibility matrix] (http://success.docker.com/article/compatibility-matrix).

-## Identity provider integration steps
+## Configure identity provider integration

-There are data your identity provider needs for successful integration with UCP.
-Typivally these are:
+There are values your identity provider needs for successful integration with UCP.
+Typically these are:

 - URL for single signon (SSO).
+This value is the URL for UCP, qualified with `/enzi/v0/sami/acs`.
+For example, `https://111.111.111.111/enzi/v0/sami/acs`.
 - Service provider audience URI.
+This value is the URL for UCP, qualified with `/enzi/v0/sami/metadata`.
+For example, `https://111.111.111.111/enzi/v0/sami/metadata`.

 ## Configure the SAML integration